-Russian pilot who defected to Ukraine shot dead in Spain

 Russian pilot who defected to Ukraine killed in Spain

+Maksim Kuzminov, Russian pilot who defected to Ukraine, killed in Spain

-Spain’s EFE news agency says Maksim Kuzminov’s body was found on February 13 in southern town Villajoyosa.
+Spain’s EFE news agency says Maksim Kuzminov’s body was found on February 13 in the southern town of Villajoyosa.

-The bullet riddled body of a Russian pilot who defected to Ukraine last year has been found in a town in southern Spain, according to Spanish and Ukrainian media.
+The bullet-riddled body of a Russian pilot who defected to Ukraine last year has been found in a town in southern Spain, according to Spanish and Ukrainian media.

 Spain’s EFE news agency, in a report on Monday, said Maksim Kuzminov’s body was found in an underground garage on February 13 in the town of Villajoyosa, situated near Alicante in southern Spain.